JaxPlays-Inc/jaxplays.org/content/people/Josh-Waller.md

 Press:
 - "Josh Waller: Interview with A Leading Male. | MetroJacksonville": https://web.archive.org/web/20091016013655/http://www.metrojacksonville.com/article/2009-oct-josh-waller-interview-with-a-leading-male
 ---
 Josh Waller is a dynamic and versatile actor and pianist based in Jacksonville, Florida, known for his classically trained voice and ability to transcend acting genres.
-Beyond the stage, Josh is one of the founder of [[theatre:The 5 & Dime]], and he is an advocate for Jacksonville’s arts community, pushing for greater support and unity among local artists.
+Beyond the stage, Josh is one of the founders of [[theatre:The 5 & Dime]], and he is an advocate for Jacksonville’s arts community, pushing for greater support and unity among local artists.